 Grate 1 clove of garlic, add 1 tsp. honey and 1 tsp. sunflower oil.
 Drip into the nose three times a day for at least 7 days in a row.

-It is recommended to use a soda solution for thrush, it removes itching well, boric acid solution, which effectively help relieve discomfort.
-It is used both for douching, washing, and for rinsing the mouth.
+It is recommended to use a soda solution for thrush; it relieves itching well; a solution of boric acid, which effectively helps relieve discomfort.
+It is used for douching, washing, and rinsing the mouth.

-Effective for vaginal candidiasis are vaginal tampons, which are made by soaking cotton pads with sea buckthorn oil with a high content of vitamins, which are laid at night for 7 days.
+Effective for vaginal candidiasis are vaginal tampons, which are made by soaking cotton pads in sea buckthorn oil with a high content of vitamins, which are placed overnight for 7 days.

-Before treating thrush, it is necessary to exclude factors that could provoke it (neglect of the rules of personal hygiene, wearing thongs, underwear made of synthetic fabric), it may be worth changing the detergent for intimate hygiene or abandoning scented sanitary napkins in favor of the most common ones or change your diet.
+Before treating thrush, it is necessary to exclude factors that could provoke it (neglect of personal hygiene rules, wearing thongs, underwear made of synthetic fabric); perhaps it is worth changing the detergent for intimate hygiene or abandoning scented sanitary pads in favor of the most common ones or change your diet.
 There can be a great many reasons.

 1. Systemic drugs.
-Taken orally, they affect the body as a whole, however, they can have a negative effect on the liver, nervous and digestive systems.
+Taken orally, they act on the body as a whole, however, they can have a negative effect on the liver, nervous and digestive systems.
 These are, for example, Ketoconazole tablets, Flucostat capsules.

-2. Dosage forms for topical use.
-Local treatment is characterized by a more gentle action, fights microorganisms, bypassing the gastrointestinal tract.
+2. Dosage forms for local use.
+Local treatment is characterized by a more gentle effect and fights microorganisms, bypassing the gastrointestinal tract.
 Pimafucin, Livarol, Klion-D suppositories, Clotrimazole vaginal tablets, Candide ointment, Pimafucin are often used.

-When prescribing treatment, the doctor should be based on the sensitivity of the identified colony to drugs with antifungal action.
+When prescribing treatment, the doctor should be based on the sensitivity of the identified colony to drugs that have an antifungal effect.

-Never try to cure thrush yourself.
-Some hidden infections can disguise themselves as thrush (chlamydia, ureaplasma).
+Never try to cure thrush on your own.
+Some hidden infections can masquerade as thrush (chlamydia, ureaplasma).
 And they already require more serious treatment.
-The drugs should have antifungal, antibacterial and antiprotozoal effects.
-These are such vaginal suppositories as Terzhinan, Palizhinaks.
+The drugs must have antifungal, antibacterial and antiprotozoal effects.
+These are vaginal suppositories such as Terzhinan, Palizhinaks.

-At the initial occurrence of thrush, vaginal suppositories Zalanin have proven themselves well, the active ingredient of which is sertaconazole nitrate.
-These candles help get rid of thrush in one day.
+For the initial occurrence of thrush, Zalanin vaginal suppositories, the active ingredient of which is sertaconazole nitrate, have proven themselves to be effective.
+These suppositories help get rid of thrush in one day.

-Sexual life with thrush is contraindicated (even with the use of barrier remedies), since it leads to mechanical trauma to the affected areas, as a result of which the inflammation increases.
-In men, thrush is often asymptomatic, therefore, when thrush appears in a woman, her sexual partner must also undergo treatment.
+Sexual activity with thrush is contraindicated (even with the use of barrier protection), since it leads to mechanical trauma to the affected areas, as a result of which inflammation intensifies.
+In men, thrush is often asymptomatic, so when a woman develops thrush, her sexual partner should also undergo treatment.

-As an additional treatment, traditional medicine is used.
+Traditional medicine is used as an additional treatment.
 Of course, they cannot replace medications, but the quality of life with thrush significantly improves.

 To prepare an infusion for douching, you need to take one tablespoon of chamomile flowers and two tablespoons of calendula flowers, pour a liter of boiling water and leave in a thermos for 10-12 hours.
-Strain the ready-made infusion and use it warm.
+Strain the finished infusion and use warm.

-Candida loves an acidic environment, which is why our grandmothers used soda to combat it.
-The fact is that soda is alkaline and can neutralize the acidic environment of the vagina, which is detrimental to fungi.
-To prepare a solution for douching, take a teaspoon of baking soda and dissolve it in a liter of warm boiled water.
+Candida loves an acidic environment, which is why our grandmothers used soda to fight it.
+The fact is that soda is an alkali and can neutralize the acidic environment of the vagina, which is detrimental to fungi.
+To prepare a solution for douching, take a teaspoon of soda and dissolve it in a liter of warm boiled water.
 Douching with this solution can be done 2-3 times a day.

 Important!
 Treatment of any disease can only be prescribed by a doctor!

 Important!
-Both sexual partners must be treated for candidiasis.
+Both sexual partners need to be treated for candidiasis.

-For the treatment of thrush in men (treatment of candidal balanoposthitis (lesion of the glans penis and foreskin)), local treatment is sufficient.
-For this, a cream with clotrimazole is used.
-The agent is applied to the affected areas with a thin layer 2 times a day, for 5-7 days.
+For the treatment of thrush in men (treatment of candidal balanoposthitis (damage to the glans penis and foreskin)), local treatment is sufficient.
+To do this, use a cream with clotrimazole.
+The product is applied to the affected areas in a thin layer 2 times a day, for 5-7 days.

-At the same time, you can take fluconazole (150 mg) by mouth once, but this is usually not necessary.
+At the same time, you can take fluconazole (150 mg) orally once, but as a rule, this is not necessary.

-Commercial names of fluconazole: Diflazon, Diflucan, Medoflucon, Mikosist, Forcan.
+Commercial names of fluconazole: Diflazon, Diflucan, Medoflucon, Mikosist, Forkan.

-With a mild course of vulvovaginal candidiasis (vaginal candidiasis - damage to the vagina and external genital organs), local treatment is sufficient, but sometimes additional antifungal drugs, fortifying drugs, means to strengthen the immune system, physiotherapy, etc. are added to the set of measures to eliminate thrush.
+For mild cases of vulvovaginal candidiasis (vaginal candidiasis - damage to the vagina and external genitalia), local treatment is sufficient, but sometimes additional antifungal drugs, restorative drugs, means to strengthen the immune system, physiotherapy, etc. are added to the set of measures to eliminate thrush.

-The use of vaginal tablets and suppositories of a wide spectrum of action ("Terzhinan", "Polygynax", "Betadin") for thrush is impractical, since they contribute to the development of gardnerellosis.
+The use of vaginal tablets and suppositories with a wide spectrum of action (Terzhinan, Polygynax, Betadine) for thrush is inappropriate, since they contribute to the development of gardnerellosis.
 These drugs contain broad-spectrum antibacterial agents that suppress the normal microflora of the vagina.

 In addition to treatment with drugs for recovery, it is necessary to eliminate the causes that led to thrush.
-Also, after the course of treatment, it is necessary to come for a second examination, because the symptoms may go away, but the thrush may still remain.
+Also, after a course of treatment, it is necessary to come for a re-examination, because the symptoms may go away, but the thrush may still remain.

-Home treatment should only be used after consulting a specialist.
-Improper treatment can lead to chronic thrush, which is already a more serious problem.
+Treatment at home should be used only after consultation with a specialist.
+Improper treatment can lead to thrush becoming chronic, which is already a more serious problem.

-For men, for treatment from the following folk recipes, you can use baths and solutions to wipe the affected areas.
+For treatment from the folk recipes below, men can use baths and solutions to wipe the affected areas.

 Calendula and tea tree oil.
-Add 2 drops of tea tree oil to 1 teaspoon of calendula oil.
-Inject the solution overnight with a syringe without a needle.
+To 1 teaspoon of calendula oil, add 2 drops of tea tree oil.
+At night, inject the solution with a syringe without a needle.

 Calendula and chamomile.
-1 tbsp. mix a spoonful of chamomile with 2 tbsp. spoons of calendula and pour 1 liter of boiling water overnight.
-Strain and sprinkle in the morning.
-Or, brew the herb, let it brew a little and cool (until warm) and use it as a bath.
+1 tbsp.
+Mix a spoonful of chamomile with 2 tbsp. spoons of calendula and pour 1 liter of boiling water overnight.
+In the morning, strain and syringe.
+Or brew the herb, let it brew for a while and cool (until warm) and use it as a bath.

 Oak bark, chamomile, sage and nettle.
-Mix 1 tbsp. spoon of oak bark, 1 tbsp. a spoonful of chamomile, 1 tbsp. spoon of medicinal sage and 3 tbsp. tablespoons of nettle.
-Take 2 tbsp. tablespoons of the resulting mixture and pour 1 liter of boiling water and let it brew overnight.
-Strain in the morning and use for douching.
+Mix 1 tbsp. spoon of oak bark, 1 tbsp. spoon of chamomile, 1 tbsp. a spoonful of medicinal sage and 3 tbsp. spoons of nettle.
+Take 2 tbsp. spoons of the resulting mixture and pour 1 liter of boiling water and let it brew overnight.
+In the morning, strain and use for douching.

 Soda and iodine.
-During the day, sprinkle with a solution: 1 teaspoon of baking soda in 1 liter of boiled water.
-Before going to bed, make a bath: 1 tbsp. spoon of baking soda for 1 liter of warm boiled water with the addition of 1 teaspoon of iodine.
+During the day, syringe with the solution: 1 teaspoon of baking soda per 1 liter of boiled water.
+Before going to bed, take a bath: 1 tbsp. a spoonful of baking soda per 1 liter of warm boiled water with the addition of 1 teaspoon of iodine.
 Pour into a bowl and sit in the product for 15-20 minutes.
-Repeat such baths and douching within a week.
+Repeat these baths and douches throughout the week.

 Possible complications